outsidedav/swift/apple_development.md

 ## Overview of {{site.data.keyword.cloud_notm}} capabilities
 {: #capabilities}

-The {{site.data.keyword.cloud_notm}} Developer Experience is not a service, but rather a set of capabilities in the {{site.data.keyword.cloud_notm}} platform that helps you to start building apps the "right" way in minutes.
-Essential elements of the Developer Experience are:
+The {{site.data.keyword.cloud_notm}} developer console helps you start building apps the "right" way in minutes.
+Essential elements of the developer console are:

 * A set of topic or channel-centric developer consoles found across the {{site.data.keyword.cloud_notm}} platform.
 * Specific use-case starter kits that produce production-ready starter apps in various languages and architectural patterns.